sympower/dt-data-load-tool/docs/website/docs/general-usage/schema-evolution.md

                 )
             )
 ```
-This script sends Slack notifications for schema updates using the `send_slack_message` function from the `dlt` library.
+This script sends Slack notifications for schema updates using the `send_slack_message` function from the `data_load_tool` library.
 It provides details on the updated table and column.

 ## How to control evolution

-`dlt` allows schema evolution control via its schema and data contracts.
+`data_load_tool` allows schema evolution control via its schema and data contracts.
 Refer to our **[documentation](./schema-contracts)** for details.

 ### How to test for removed columns - applying "not null" constraint